textlint/textlint/docs/txtnode.md

 # TxtAST interface

-TxtAST is define AST(Abstract Syntax Tree) for processing in textlint.
+TxtAST define AST(Abstract Syntax Tree) for processing in textlint.

 ## What is AST?